leontm-dev/TwitchAPI-Package/README.md

 # TwitchAPI-Package

-This is an official package for the easy use of the TwitchAPI.
-This is not supported by Twitch/Amazon in any kind!
+This is an unofficial package for the TwitchAPI.
+With this package you can easily interact with the TwitchAPI, but you still need a twitch app and a user oauth token.
+This package is not directly from Twitch or linked to the company itself.

 ## How to use this package